JuliaML/MLDataPattern.jl/docs/index.rst

 top of them.
 The most enabling of them all is the idea of a **data subset**.
-A data subset is in essence just a lazy representation of a specific sequence of observations from a data container, and itself again a data container.
+A data subset is in essence just a lazy representation of a specific sequence of observations from a data container, the sequence itself being another data container.
 What that means and why that is useful will be discussed in detail in the following section.